10 Best Field Service Management Software Tools for 2025 (Expert-Approved)

 4. What to Look for in an FSM Tool in 2025

-Not all FSM tools are built the same — and certainly not for OEMs.
+Not all Field Service Management tools are built the same, and certainly not for OEMs.
 Here’s what leading machinery suppliers and industrial service teams should prioritise when evaluating FSM platforms in 2025:

 5. Why Makula is the Best FSM Software in 2025

-- Customer Portal: A white-labelled, self-service hub for service requests, documentation, and SLA tracking.
+- Customer Portal: A white-labelled, self-service hub where customers can log requests, access service history, and order spare parts around the clock.

-- Improve uptime through preventive maintenance, not reactive firefighting
+- Improve uptime with preventive maintenance instead of firefighting

-- Track every asset from cradle to retirement
+- Track every asset from installation to retirement

-- Unlock new service revenue — not just log tickets
+- Unlock new service revenue while reducing operational friction

 6. Ready to See It in Action?